PARAMOS-Technologies-Limited/vibes/memory-bank/README.md

 3. **Access logs** using `/api/branch/{name}/logs` endpoint
 4. **Start/stop containers** using dedicated endpoints
 5. **Verify Docker-in-Docker** is working properly

+### When Managing Filesystem-Based Tracking (NEW)
+1. **Check .branch files** in each branch directory for metadata
+2. **Verify persistence** by restarting the server and checking if branches are still listed
+3. **Monitor branch status** updates in .branch files when containers start/stop
+4. **Use filesystem scanning** to discover existing branches on server startup
+5. **Test branch cleanup** ensures .branch files are properly removed

 ## 🔍 Search Keywords